Authoring PipelineRun

 • Inside your pipeline you need to be able to check out the commit as received from the webhook by checking it out the repository from that ref.
 Most of the time you want to reuse the git-clone task from the tektoncd/catalog.

-To be able to specify the parameters of your commit and URL, Pipelines-as-Code allows you to have those “dynamic” variables expanded.
-Those variables look like this {{ var }} and those are the one you can use:
+• To be able to specify parameters of your commit and URL, Pipelines-as-Code give you some “dynamic” variables that is defined according to the execution of the events.
+Those variables look like this {{ var }} and can be used anywhere in your template, see below for the list of available variables.

 VariableDescriptionExampleExample Output